Sharpy’s Beer Run – Frequently Asked Questions

 NO YOU CAN NOT.
 For your own safety you need to be able to hear instructions from our road / course marshals.

 YES.
-If you wish to upgrade from the 10km to the 21km distance you may do so up until 24th February, 2017.
+If you wish to upgrade from the 10km to the 21km distance you may do so up until 10th March, 2022.
 You will be required to pay the price difference.
-Use the CONTACT US link of the website, or SMS 0410 794 631.
+Use the CONTACT US link of the website, or email firstname.lastname@example.org

 YES PLEASE.
 These events don't exist without the support of volunteers.
-There will be many volunteer roles available such as course marshals, registration, aid stations, etc. ALL volunteers will automatically receive a free entry for themselves or a family member, into their choice of event distance for 2018.
-Please email firstname.lastname@example.org or SMS 0410 794 631 if you, or a friend / family member is interested in volunteering.
+There will be many volunteer roles available such as course marshals, registration, aid stations, etc. ALL volunteers will automatically receive a free entry for themselves or a family member, for the following year.
+If you would like to register to volunteer, please click the link on the home page.

 YES.
 As a prime holiday destination, the Mornington Peninsula offers spectacular accommodation throughout the wine regions as well as nearby Dromana, Rosebud and Red Hill.
 Google will help you with this one.